techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 from rest_framework.decorators import api_view
 from django.http import HttpResponse

 def public(request):
     return HttpResponse("You don't need to be authenticated to see this")

 @api_view(['GET'])
 def private(request):
-    return HttpResponse("You should not see this message if not authenticated!");
+    return HttpResponse("You should not see this message if not authenticated!")
 ```

 Also, make sure to create the corresponding URLs in `urls.py`.
 You can replace the whole contents of this file with this: